-- A Basix Certificate obtained for the development must contain the above nominations where included in and appropriate for the type of development under the Basix alternative water use guidance table; - Rainwater tanks in rural areas must be non-combustible; and - Minimum rainwater tank capacities are exclusive of any minimum bush fire requirement. - 2.2 Minimum rainwater tank sizes in areas serviced by reticulated water; - Residential (per dwelling) and non-residential developments: - i.
-Lot size up to $350m^2 = 5,000$ litres;
+- A Basix Certificate obtained for the development must contain the above nominations where included in and appropriate for the type of development under the Basix alternative water use guidance table; - Rainwater tanks in rural areas must be non-combustible; and - Minimum rainwater tank capacities are exclusive of any minimum bush fire requirement. - 2.2 Minimum rainwater tank sizes in areas serviced by reticulated water; - A. Residential developments (per dwelling): - i.
+Lot size up to $350m^2 = 5,000$ litres; - ii.
+Lot size $351m^2$ to $1,999m^2 = 10,000$ litres; and - iii.
+Lot size over 2000m2 minimum 22,500 litres - B. Ancillary residential development that cannot be connected to the main rainwater tank on the Lot is to be provided with separate rainwater tanks based on: - i.
+The total actual roof slope area calculation below.